Amjad-Khalaf/Inverted-kmers/README.md

 Then, generate the output file `touch structural_variation.out` and run the python script to identify inversions as follows:

 ```
-./inversion-id.py sampled_sequence1_unique_kmer query_chromosome.fasta
+./inversion-id.py sampled_sequence1_unique_kmer query_chromosome.fasta outputfile.bed chromosome_name
 ```

 <br />

 Ultimately, instead of running these steps separately, running the shell script `kmer_count.sh` will do all of this for you.
+By this script, the output bed file is called `structural_variation.out`

 ```
 ./kmer_count.sh reference.fasta